Michele Di Gregorio: Juventus

 On 5 July 2024, Di Gregorio joined Serie A club Juventus on a one-year loan, worth €4.5 million, with an obligation to buy at the end of the season for a further €13.5m, plus performance-related bonuses up to €2m.

+Loan to AFC Bournemouth

+On 25 August 2026, it was announced Di Gregorio joined Premier League club Bournemouth for the 2026/27 season.

 International career

 On 19 February 2014, Di Gregorio made his Italy under-17 debut as a substitute, replacing Emil Audero in the 59th minute of a 6–0 home win over Hungary U17.

-In October 2024 he was selected for the senior Italy squad for 2024–25 UEFA Nations League matches against Belgium and Israel on 10 and 14 October 2024, respectively.
+In October 2024, he was selected for the senior Italy squad for 2024–25 UEFA Nations League matches against Belgium and Israel on 10 and 14 October 2024, respectively.

+Style of play

+During his time at Monza, Di Gregorio established himself as one of the best goalkeepers in Italy, standing out for his shot-stopping ability, his ability to keep clean sheets while producing many saves, stop penalties, and distribute the ball effectively and launch attacks; he was named the Serie A Best Goalkeeper of the 2023–24 season for his performances, and drew praise from former Juventus and Italy goalkeeper Gianluigi Buffon, even being touted as a potential successor to him at the Turin-based side.
+Upon signing with Juventus, his club profile described him as an "all-round goalkeeper," with a "modern" style, who possessed good reflexes and shot-stopping abilities, in addition to being adept at playing with his feet.
+During the latter half of his second season at the club, however, he suffered a decline in form, which led his shot-stopping ability to be brought into question by several pundits, in particular following a series of poor performances in Serie A and the Coppa Italia, which led him to be dropped from the starting line-up in favour of Mattia Perin.

 Personal life

 Di Gregorio is affectionately nicknamed "L'Uomo Digre", a play on words in reference to television anime Tiger Mask (L'Uomo Tigre in Italian).
 He and his partner Samantha have a son named Marcello (b.
 2020).